Core-Tools/hsu-master-go/pkg/resourcelimits/WINDOWS_PRIVILEGES_FOR_RESOURCE_LIMITS.md

-# References and Best Practices for Setting Memory Limits with Required Windows Privileges
+# References and Best Practices for Setting Resource Limits with Required Windows Privileges

-To set the memory limits in Windows, the process needs to hold either `SeIncreaseQuotaPrivilege` or `SeDebugPrivilege` privilege.
+To set resource limits (memory, CPU, and process limits) in Windows using Job Objects, the process needs to hold either `SeIncreaseQuotaPrivilege` or `SeDebugPrivilege` privilege.

 It is **not possible** to programmatically grant or enable `SeIncreaseQuotaPrivilege` or `SeDebugPrivilege` purely at runtime in code.
 These privileges are controlled by Windows security policies and require administrative intervention.